Pramodh77/Striven_ServiceScheduler/README.md

-# Striven_ServiceScheduler
+# Google to Striven Service Scheduler

-Sync Google Calendar appointments to Striven Tasks
+This repository syncs Google Calendar events into Striven as service tasks.